 UPSC Answer key will be available on its official portal.
 Candidates who have appeared for the UPSC written exam have to download the answer key and cross-check your answers.
 Answer key will be helpful in estimating the marks obtained in the exam before the announcement of the results.
-So that, they can start the preparation for the next level of the selection process.
+So, they can start the preparation for the next level of the selection process.

 Union Public Service Commission announces the UPSC Results on its official portal i.e, upsc.gov.in The list of qualified candidates in the written exam is also available online.

 Candidates have to download the merit list and search for your roll number to know whether you have qualified or not.
 Also, enter the roll number, date of birth to check the UPSC Exam Result.
 If the overall score of two or more candidates is equal, tie-breaking principles are applied to decide the merit among candidates having the same overall marks.

 Union Public Service Commission uploads the UPSC Calendar on its official portal at least three or six months before the date of the exam.
 UPSC Calendar 2020 comprises the date of issue of notification, closing date of application, exam date, etc

 UPSC Exam date 2020 for various examinations is as follows:

 - Combined Geo-Scientist (Preliminary) Examination: 19/01/2020

 - CISF AC(EXE) LDCE: 01/03/2020